Questions to Ask Before Becoming a Surrogate for a Friend or Family

 Becoming a surrogate for a friend or a family member is a wonderful and selfless thing to do.
 You might have seen your friend or family member struggle to become pregnant for months or years.
 All you really want is for them to have a child.
 They also may have asked you to become a surrogate for them.

 However, before doing so you should give it some serious thought.
 While you will be providing a priceless gift to them, it can permanently affect your relationship if you’re not fully prepared.
-The surrogacy process is complicated because of the legal, emotional and financial aspects associated with it.
+The surrogacy process is complicated because of the legal, emotional, and financial aspects associated with it.
 You should highly consider using a surrogacy agency to ensure the process goes as smoothly as possible.
+Also, get ample information on what is gestational surrogacy and how does surrogacy work.

 What are the surrogacy laws in my state?